Genetic Counseling Curriculum

 The program’s curriculum prepares students for a career in genetic counseling and fulfills the requirements of the Accreditation Council for Genetic Counseling.
 After completing this program, students are eligible to take the American Board of Genetic Counseling certification examination.

-To complete the Genetic Counseling graduate program and obtain a Master of Science in Medical Genetics, a student must successfully: complete a minimum of 45 hours of specified coursework and clinical rotations, complete a graduate research project, present a departmental seminar, present at journal club, and pass a comprehensive examination.
-Students must achieve a minimum of a B (3.0) grade in all departmental courses and clinical rotations and a minimum of a C (2.0) in all non-departmental courses, with an overall GPA minimum of 3.0.
+To complete the Genetic Counseling graduate program and obtain a Master of Science in Medical and Molecular Genetics, a student must successfully: complete a minimum of 47 hours of specified coursework and clinical rotations, complete a graduate research project, present a departmental seminar, present at journal club, and pass a comprehensive examination.
+Students must achieve a minimum of a B- grade in all departmental courses and clinical rotations, with an overall GPA minimum of 3.0.

 The order in which courses are taken may vary from student to student.
 Some courses are taught every other year and taken by both first- and second-year students at the same time.
 Courses specific to the genetic counseling program are typically taken only by genetic counseling students, while courses in various topics of human genetics may be taken with other medical and graduate students within IU School of Medicine.